miguelpucela/solar-controlled-appliance/README.md

 ## Installation

+## Discussion Forum

+You can discuss about this blueprint in Home Assistant Community.

 ## Prerrequisites

 You need to identity the next entities for the blueprint to work (the name is only a way to referring to it here, it can change in your HA installation):